 Directions to the trailhead from The Ride From The Ride head N on N Donaghey Ave.
 Turn left onto Hwy 64W/Washington Ave.
 Travel on Hwy 64W for approx 4.2miles.
 Turn left onto Hwy 319W.
 Cadron Settlement Park is located approx 1 mile on the right hand side of the road at the end of this Hwy.
 Park in the parking area on the left as you enter the park.

 The Ridge Trail connects West Conway (Centennial Valley) with Cadron Settlement Park via a trail that climbs and follows the ridge.
 We have permission to ride and/or hike/run this trail.
 No ATV or motorized traffic is allowed (on the park trails either for that matter).
-You can access the trail from Bay Hill Rd in Centenial Valley via one of the trailheads pictured below.
+You can access the trail from Bay Hill Rd in Centenial Valley.
 Both of these easternmost trailheads are located in the curve of Bay Hill drive just about 30 feet from each other.
 One trailhead requires you to take an immediate left once you get underneath the powerline in order to ride the trail to the top (or you can hike-a-bike to the top of the ridge).
 The other trailhead will take you on a double track path angled up to the top of the ridge.
 Follow the trail west around the water tower, then through a clearing before crossing a small creek and onto Highway 319W.
 Take a left and you will arrive at Cadron Settlement Park.